-While we are interested in a broad range of backgrounds related to computational genomics, candidates with a PhD in bioinformatics, computational biology or related areas are particularly encouraged to apply.
+We are interested in a broad range of backgrounds related to computational and functional genomics.
+Candidates with a PhD in bioinformatics, computational biology or related areas are particularly encouraged to apply.
 Strong analytical and programming skills, as well as experience with bioinformatics tools and data resources are desirable.
-Preference will be given to candidates who have experience in design, implementation, or application of computational methods for analysis of large-scale genomics data, such as ChIP-seq, RNA-seq, and WGS.
+Preference will be given to candidates who have experience in design, implementation, or application of computational methods for analysis of large-scale genomics data, such as ChIP-seq, RNA-seq and single-cell RNA-seq.
 Familiarity with methods in machine learning and statistical inference is a plus.

-Interested applicants should send a cover letter, CV, and the contact information of at least three references to:
+Interested applicants should send a cover letter, CV, and the contact information of at least two references to:

 Hamed S. Najafabadi, Ph.D.